A small vehicle journey

 Map View

-This view shows the vehicles on the map.
-Vehicles are represented by pins.
-In a zoomed-out view, it shows what kind of vehicles are available, and when zoomed in, the pin layout is more detailed.
-We also see the type of vehicle, the brand, and the battery level.
+The map view showed the vehicles on the map.
+Vehicles were represented by pins.
+In a zoomed-out view, users could distinguish what kind of vehicles were available, and when zoomed in, the pin layout was more detailed.
+They would see the type of vehicle, the brand, and the battery level.

-On the map, the areas are indicated by colors:
+On the map, the areas were indicated by colors:

 • Forbidden zone: red